 Eligibility: any Religious Studies major who has a major and cumulative GPA of 3.65 or above.

-Credit requirements: 8 credits over and above the major requirements: Four credits of research as a reading course, and four credits of thesis writing to produce an honors thesis of around 30 pages.
-These two four credit courses are usually taken consecutively.
-These credits are taken with one professor, usually one of the core Religious Studies Faculty.
-A minimum grade of B+ must be maintained both semesters in order for you to be eligible to receive honors.
+Credit requirements: 8 credits over and above the major requirements: Four credits of research as a reading course registered as Independent Study, and four credits of thesis writing, also registered as Independent Study, to produce an honors thesis of around 30 pages.
+These two four credit Independent Study courses are usually taken consecutively over Fall then Spring semesters.
+These credits are usually taken with one professor within the core Religious Studies Faculty over the course of both semesters.
+A minimum grade of B+ must be maintained both semesters in order to be eligible to receive honors.

 The work: Students must finish their work to the satisfaction of the professor and must receive a grade in each term in order to successfully graduate with honors.
 These cannot be pass/fail grades.
 In Religious Studies, grading takes into account two things:

 - The supervised research process in each term -- meeting weekly, or bi-weekly, completing a reading list, discussing that with the professor, and doing whatever writing is assigned.
-This requirement also pertains to the term of the writing of the thesis, which is a culmination of a year-long research process.
+This is required during the reading term as well as the writing term which is the culmination of a year-long research process.

 - The thesis itself, around 30 pages on a topic, is to be handed in with enough time for revision of drafts (typically 2 to 3 weeks prior to the end of the semester).

 We recommend that you choose a professor with whom you have already taken a course, and choose a topic that allows you to build upon a basis of knowledge already acquired so that you can have the experience of deepening and sharpening your understanding of a topic.

 - You must discuss your topic in advance with the professor, who must agree to this 8 credit commitment.
 If he/she is going to be on leave one of the terms, special arrangements must be made with him/her to carry out this commitment from afar, or you must choose someone else.